 You will be able to work through our workbooks and start creating your own digital content marketing strategy right away.

-Everything you have read about on this page is included for the price of $299 — and you get 12 month’s course access!*
+Everything you have read about on this page is included for one low price — and you get 12 month’s (or LIFETIME) course access!*

 To recap, we cover training on each of these must-know digital and social media brands and marketing mediums:

 - GIMP image editing software